martinthomson/http-omnomnom/draft-thomson-http-omnomnom.md

 # Expire Cookies

-Cookies that are set using insecure channels (i.e., HTTP over cleartext TCP), MUST be given shorter expiration times than the time requested.
-For instance, these cookies might only persist until the user closes their browser.
+Cookies that are set using insecure channels (i.e., HTTP over cleartext TCP), MUST have a short time limit on the time that they are persisted.
+For instance, such cookies might only persist until the user closes their browser.

 If a user agent detects a change in network conditions it SHOULD remove any cookies that were established using insecure channels.